tomasc/has_dom_attrs/README.md

 # => { open: "true" }
 ```

-Likewise you can set classes, data, and aria attributes:
+Likewise you can set classes, data, style, and aria attributes:

 ```ruby
 class ModalComponent